 Fruit trees in warm regions:

 - Feed summer-fruiting plants with potassium sulfate to promote good flowering and fruit.
 Control weeds around bush and cane fruit.

 - Thin the fruit on apples, peaches, nectarines pears, and plums when they reach marble-size.
-Thin heavy-cropping nectarines and peaches when fruit is ½ in (1-1.5 cm) in diameter.
+Thin heavy-cropping nectarines and peaches when the fruit is ½ in (1-1.5 cm) in diameter.

 - Spray against apple scab, mildew, and aphids.

 - Remove any shoots on well-trained fruits that are growing directly toward or away from the wall.